TopoMojo: Building Virtual Labs

 Workspace and Gamespace

-You build your content in a workspace, but you "play" (complete the lab, do the activity) in a gamespace.
-In the workspace, engineers and lab developers add VMs, save updates, author a guide in Markdown, and configure questions/answers to turn the topology into a lab or challenge.
+In a workspace, engineers add VMs, save updates, author guides, and configure questions/answers to turn the topology into a lab or challenge.

-A gamespace is where someone else plays through the lab.
-They get their own, isolated, read-only copies of all workspace resources.
-Players in a gamespace can interact with VMs and answer questions to complete a lab, but they can't save anything in the environment.
+Users play through a lab in a gamespace.
+Users get their own, isolated, read-only copies of all resources in the workspace.
+Players in a gamespace can interact with VMs and answer questions to complete the lab, but they cannot save changes to the environment.

 Isolation Tag

-- For a workspace: the isolation tag is the workspace id visible above the Workspace Title when viewing the workspace.
-See screen print 1.
+For a workspace: the isolation tag is the workspace id visible above the Workspace Title when viewing the workspace.

-- For a gamespace: the isolation tag is the gamespace id partially visible from the Admin, Gamespaces view (see screen print 2) and fully visible in the URL bar when viewing a VM console that belongs to a gamespace (highlighted in screen print 3).
+For a gamespace: the isolation tag is the gamespace id partially visible from the Admin, Gamespaces view and fully visible in the URL bar when viewing a VM console that belongs to a gamespace.

 Getting Started